Rachelle Lefevre: Early life

 Lefevre was born in Montreal, Quebec, where she was raised by an English teacher father and a psychologist mother.
-Her father's family is originally from France and Northern Ireland, and her maternal grandparents are Jewish.
+Her father's family was originally from France and Northern Ireland, and her mother is Jewish.
 Her stepfather is a rabbi.
 Lefevre was raised in a non-denominational household, and identifies as Jewish.
 She has three sisters and speaks both English and French, though she grew up mostly speaking English.
 Lefevre attended Centennial Academy, a private high school, and later studied creative arts at Dawson College.
 She studied theater for two summers at the Walnut Hill School in Natick, Massachusetts, and began a degree in education and literature at McGill University.

 Career

 Early acting career

 While working as a waitress at a sushi bar in Westmount, a regular customer, a Canadian television producer, overheard Lefevre telling the hostess that she wanted to be an actress.
 The producer got Lefevre her first audition, for a role in the sitcom Student Bodies.
-She didn't yet have a head shot, so she submitted a Polaroid picture.
-She didn't land the part but got a call back from the casting director, leading to a role in the Canadian TV series Big Wolf on Campus in 1999, playing Stacey Hanson.
-Lefevre continued attending McGill between shoots, but never finished a degree.
+She did not yet have a head shot, so she submitted a Polaroid picture.
+She did not land the part, but got a call back from the casting director, leading to a role in the Canadian TV series Big Wolf on Campus in 1999, playing Stacey Hanson.
+Lefevre continued attending McGill between shoots, but never finished her degree.

 Lefevre appeared in the film Confessions of a Dangerous Mind, directed by George Clooney, in 2002.
 She appeared in the television movies Picking Up and Dropping Off with Scott Wolf, and See Jane Date, and had a role in the romantic comedy Hatley High in 2003.
 In 2004, she played Etta Place in the Calgary-filmed TV movie The Legend of Butch and Sundance.
-Lefevre moved to West Hollywood, California that year and appeared in the films Noel, directed by Chazz Palminteri and starring Penélope Cruz, and Head in the Clouds, also starring Cruz and Charlize Theron.
+Lefevre moved to West Hollywood that year and appeared in the films Noel, directed by Chazz Palminteri and starring Penélope Cruz, and Head in the Clouds, also starring Cruz and Charlize Theron.
 In April 2004, Lefevre filmed the mystery-thriller The River King in Halifax, opposite Edward Burns.

 Lefevre starred on the Fox sitcom Life on a Stick in 2005, playing Lily Ashton, a mall fast-food restaurant employee, and then appeared on the Fox series Pool Guys.
-She has guest-starred on numerous other TV series, including: Charmed, playing Olivia Callaway on the episode "Love's a Witch", playing Annie Isles in season five of Undressed, and appearing on the short-lived ABC series What About Brian for eleven episodes.
+She has guest-starred on numerous other TV series, including: Charmed, playing Olivia Callaway on the episode "Love's a Witch", playing Annie Isles in season five of Undressed, and appearing on the short-lived ABC series What About Brian for 11 episodes.
 Lefevre was cast as Annie Cartwright, the female lead in ABC's Life on Mars, a David E. Kelley remake of the original British TV series.
 She shot a pilot episode, but was replaced by Gretchen Mol when the series was revamped.